Is there a charge for peer tutoring in The Study?

 What hours is tutoring available?

-- Peer tutoring is offered Monday-Thursday from 2pm-10pm at The Study Central & The Study North, and on Sundays from 4pm-10pm at The Study North & The Study South.
+- Peer tutoring is offered Monday-Thursday from 2pm-10pm at The Study Central & The Study North, 4pm-10pm on Monday & Wednesday at The Study South, and Sunday from 4pm-10pm at The Study North & The Study South.

 See our schedule page to find out when tutoring is available for your courses and at your preferred location.

-Is peer tutoring for each subject available all the time at both locations?
+Is peer tutoring for each subject available all the time at all locations?

 - Peer Tutors are scheduled strategically with the goal to meet the most needs of the most students.
 Please see schedule page for current peer tutoring offerings.
 If you would like peer tutoring in a subject not currently offered or increased peer tutoring for a subject already offered, please complete our Subject Request Form